Autodynamics (race car manufacturer)

-Autodynamics Inc. is a former American racecar manufacturer based in Marblehead, Massachusetts.
+Autodynamics Corp. is a former American racecar manufacturer based in Marblehead, Massachusetts.
 The company mainly produced Formula Vee and Formula Ford chassis.
 The company was also active in the Trans-Am Series entering Dodge Challengers in the 1970 season.

 History

 Formula Vee beginnings

 Formula Vee was announced in 1960 by the Sports Car Club of America (SCCA) and Volkswagen of America.
 Caldwell designed the Caldwell D-1 based on a Cooper formula car chassis and built it with help from friends.
 The D-1 was received well by the public and Caldwell decided to produce the car.
 The D-1 was produced in 1964 and 1965 in different variants.
 In 1964 the SCCA included the Formula Vee class in the SCCA National Championship Runoffs.
 Autodynamics, along with Formcar and Zink Cars, were the pioneers of the series.
 Lewis Kerr won the inaugural SCCA National Championship Runoffs for Formula Vee in a Formcar, and Roger Barr finished second.
 Autodynamics produced a total of 478 Formula Vees.
 It took Autodynamics until 1972 to win a National Championship in Formula Vee.
 Dave Weitzenhof beat a field with many Zink and Lynx chassis.
 Caldwell's final FV design, the D-13, had a zero-roll-stiffness rear suspension and aerodynamic body that dominated SCCA National Races for several years.
 However, frequently repeated claims that Reeves Callaway won the National Championship in a D-13 in 1973 are exaggerated.
 Callaway did finish the race in first place, but was subsequently disqualified for illegal engine modifications.